 Call the boat a freak, anything you like, but we cannot handicap ourselves, even if our boat is only fit for the junk heap the day after the race.

-It was a best of five series in New York Harbor.
+The challenge featured a series of five races in New York Harbor.
 Hundreds of thousands of spectators streamed into New York for the races, buying tickets on a fleet of excursion steamers.
 The race was more than a race.
 It was a matter of national pride.

-Reliance won the first three races, the third so decisively that Shamrock III was forced to retire.
+Reliance won the first three races, the third so decisively that Shamrock III retired.

-Lipton, as always, was a gracious loser.
+Lipton, as always, lost graciously.
 He would go on to lose his next two challenges.
 In 1930, the American people presented him with a gold cup for his good sportsmanship.

 Lipton had no regrets, he said.
 Yacht racing ‘has kept me young, eager, buoyant and hopeful.
 It has brought me health and splendid friends.’
 (Those friends included King Edward VII and King George V.)

 Immediately after Reliance won the race, Nathanael Herreshoff proposed the Universal rating rule to avoid such extreme, dangerous and expensive sailboats.
 The rule was accepted.

 With thanks to Temple to the Wind: The Story of America's Greatest Naval Architect and His Masterpiece, Reliance, by Christopher Pastore.
 This story was updated in 2017.